EPIC-Seq: Limited applicability to specific cancer types

 EPIC-seq may be more effective in cancers with prominent genes or well-defined molecular subtypes.
 Consequently, its utility may be limited in cancers with less distinct genetic profiles or those characterized by significant interpatient variability.
 This restricts its generalizability across different cancer types and necessitates cautious interpretation of results in diverse oncological contexts.

 Limited Performance in Early-stage cancer

 EPIC-seq may exhibit enhanced performance in detecting late-stage cancer due to higher levels of ctDNA and more pronounced genetic alterations.
 For example, EPIC-seq's sensitivity for detecting NSCLC diminishes significantly in patients with low tumor-DNA burden (below 1%), resulting in decreased detection rates by approximately 34%.

 Applications

 Noninvasive cancer detection

 EPIC-seq has demonstrated remarkable potential in noninvasive cancer detection, notably in the diagnosis of lung cancer, the leading cause of cancer-related mortality.
 Using EPIC-seq, researchers have achieved high accuracy in distinguishing between NSCLC patients, DLBCL patients and healthy individuals.

 Noninvasive Classification of Cancer subtypes

 EPIC-seq enables the subclassification of NSCLC into histological subtypes such as lung adenocarcinoma (LUAD) and lung squamous cell carcinoma (LUSC).
 EPIC-seq can also aid with the classification of cell-of-origin (COO) subtypes in DLBCL.
-By analyzing epigenetic and transcriptional signatures, EPIC-seq-derived classifiers provide valuable insights into tumor heterogeneity and molecular subtyping, providing valuable insights for tailored treatment strategies.